ellysh/video-game-bots/InGameBots/process-memory-access.md

     struct _NT_TIB *Self;
 } NT_TIB;
 ```
 There are six fields with pointer values before the `Self` field in the `NT_TIB` structure.
 The pointer size equals to 32 bit or 4 byte for x86 architecture.
 It is increased to 64 bit or 8 byte for x64 architecture.
-Therefore, this is a calcultaion of the `Self` field's offset for the x86 architecture:
+Therefore, this is a calculation of the `Self` field's offset for the x86 architecture:
 ```
 6 * 4 = 24
 ```